From cells to therapeutics, organs and sustainable source of food

 18 years experience in cell/stem cell biology focused on laboratory applications, scale up, assay development, production and automation; experienced in clinical regulatory and biosafety disciplines; Director of Operations.

 25 years of industry experience in developing and commercializing innovative therapies; Business Development, currently the CEO of Genea Biomedx, Non-Executive Director to support Myocea’s fundraising activities.

-PhD, Founder, CEO and Chairman of the Board
+PhD, Founder and Chairman of the Board

 PhD; over 45 years of experience in molecular diagnostics, founder and board of director of Pangenia Inc.